grapa-dev/grapa/maintainers/DEVELOPMENT/BACKLOG.md

 - [ ] Implement connection pooling
 - [ ] Add support for transactions
 - [ ] Improve query optimization
+- [ ] Multi-Field Set/Get for Records: Investigate and implement a way to set and get multiple fields at once for a record (batch .set()/.get()).
+This will improve performance for records with many fields.
+Consider supporting $LIST or similar structures for batch operations.
+Note: RAW field type can store any Grapa data type, including $LIST (enhanced JSON), which may be leveraged for this feature.
+Not immediate priority; to be reviewed after ROW corruption issue is fixed.

 ### Development Tools
 - [ ] Create debugging tools